jivak1/PythonDockerManagmentTool/README.md

 ### Prometheus monitoring

-- Deployed Prometheus to Kubernetes using helm
+- Deployed Prometheus to Kubernetes using helm (Done)
-- Created a nodeport serviceeee to expose to localhost
+- Created a nodeport serviceeee to expose to localhost (Done)

 ### Grafana dashboard

-- Deployed Grafana to Kubernetes using helm
+- Deployed Grafana to Kubernetes using helm (Done)
-- Created a nodeport serviceeee to expose to localhost
+- Created a nodeport serviceeee to expose to localhost (Done)
 - Set up a dashboard to monitor cluster information(memory, cpu, working nodes...)
+(Done)